Chestnut-sided warbler: Vocalizations

 The songs are high whistled lines often described as pleased, pleased, pleased to MEECHA.
 This accented song is used primarily to attract a female and decrease in frequency once nesting is well under way.
 Males also sing unaccented songs (without the MEECHA at the end) and these are used mostly in territory defense and aggressive encounters with other males.
+Some versions of the unaccented songs are not as commonly used in general, but rather reserved for aggressive contexts.
+While it does guarantee that the bird will attack, it does represent an escalation to an intruder.
 Some males sing only unaccented songs, and they are less successful at securing mates than males that sing both songs.
 Their calls are harsh chips.
 Despite the fact that songs for courtship do not vary across small distances, songs for aggression are highly localized, a possible explanation being that female Chestnut-Sided Warblers disperse over long distances.